marshallku/blog/README.md

 **How it works**:

 - Filenames and tags are **percent-encoded** for URLs (RFC 3986)
-- Browser sends encoded URLs, ssdocs decodes to find files
+- Browser sends encoded URLs, blog decodes to find files
 - No file renaming required - use your native language!
 - Display uses `title` from frontmatter, not encoded slug